Pjb518/a5e-abmu/README.md

 Includes four example heritages that you can make with the [Crafting Heritages and Cultures](https://www.drivethrurpg.com/product/387005/Homebrew-and-Hacking-Crafting-Heritages-and-Cultures) toolkit!

+You can also get the content as a [PDF on DTRPG](https://www.drivethrurpg.com/product/396249/Arboreals-Brownies-Merfolk-and-Unicorns).

 ## Licenses

 The content of the `packs/` directory is provided under the terms of the Open Gaming License v1.0a.
 A copy of the license can be found in the `OGL.md` document.